Banditos (band)

 Banditos is an American six-piece rock and roll band led by singers Corey Parsons, Stephen Pierce, and Mary Beth Richardson with honky tonk, country, soul and garage rock influences.
-The band originally hails from Birmingham, Alabama, but is currently based out of Nashville, Tennessee.
+The band originally hails from Birmingham, Alabama, but is currently based in Nashville, Tennessee.
 Formed in 2010, Banditos toured the United States for four years before they signed to Bloodshot Records.

 History

 Banditos began in 2010 when singer/guitarist Corey Parsons and singer/banjo player Stephen Pierce starting playing acoustic music in Birmingham's local indie/rock scene.
 They busked around the city and were eventually invited to play a show at their favorite local saloon.
 They added Mary Beth Richardson on vocals and percussion, Randy Wade on drums, Danny Vines on bass, and Jeffery Salter playing lead guitar.
 Pierce's non-traditional banjo playing throughout their music adds to the honky-tonk and garage elements of their sound.
 Lead guitarist Salter, who grew up with Parsons and Vines in Hueytown, Alabama, is trained in jazz and classical guitar from University of Alabama at Birmingham and works as a luthier, building custom guitars as part of his company, Pyrose Wood Works.
 The band's name comes from the idea of a band of friends getting together.
 The band's name is not associated with the Bandidos Motorcycle Club, although Bandidos members have come to see the band play a few times.

 From their early days in Birmingham, the band lived together in the Crestwood neighborhood, writing songs together, and touring heavily.
 While on tour, the group found themselves constantly playing shows in Nashville, so after about two years in Birmingham, they decided to relocate to East Nashville.
 Over the next three years Banditos played over 600 shows, and in 2014, the group played South by Southwest, where they caught the eye of Bloodshot Records, and were signed to the label soon after.
 Marah Eakin of The A.V.
 Club says "The perfect soundtrack to a rowdy hang, the band blends traditional instruments like banjo and pedal steel with modern sensibilities, resulting in something that’s both uniquely now and uniquely American.
 In March 2015, Banditos played at Rachael Ray's 8th annual Feedback in Austin Banditos have played Scandinavia, winning a place in the competitive Sweden Rock Festival in Sölvesborg.